zaxos/tomcat-ansible-role/README.md

   * `tomcat_group_gid`: 500

 In case of uninstallation:
+- `tomcat_state`: absent
-- To uninstall tomcat that was installed using this role, set the following variable to "absent".
+  * To uninstall tomcat that was installed using this role, set this variable to "absent".
 Default value is "present".
-  * `tomcat_state`: absent
 - `tomcat_uninstall_create_backup`: True
 By default, in a better safe than sorry basis, a backup tar archive will be created at "tomcat_install_path" before deletion.
 - `tomcat_uninstall_remove_java`: False